V3D4N7V2/AIPlanetThreadingAssignment/README.md

  - It also wakes the reciever, so that it can handle the message if it was sleeping.
  - Then processes the messages from other threads.

+## Assumptions
+ - Threads don't know when they have recieved all messages, so let them run for a fixed ammount of time and terminate.
+ - This is defined in waitForCompletionTime, which should be sufficient for all threads to recieve and process all messages.
+ - stop and join all theads after this interval.
+ - Main function tests the code by sending messages from each thread to another thread and then waits for the threads to complete their tasks.,
+ - main function  checks if all queues are empty after the threads have completed their tasks.

 ## General Info
    - Runs 7 threads that send messages to each other.
    - 7 Threads in thread pool that process the messages.